 5. How much down payment do I need once my bad credit car loan is approved?

 Some lenders offer a no down payment car loan.
 However, it would be ideal to pay for a down payment, as high as you comfortably can to reduce monthly payments.
 A higher down payment also comes with lower interest rates.
 On average, the minimum down payment would be around 10-20% of the total cost of the car.
-For a $2,000 minimum bad credit car loan, you will need to prepare $1,000-$2,000 as down payment.
+For a $2,000 minimum bad credit car loan, you will need to prepare $1,000-$2,000 as da own payment.

 6. How long does it take before a car loan is released?

 Regular car loans can take as little as a day or two to get approved or results.
-Bad credit car loans do not work the same way.
+Bad credit car loans do not work in the same way.
 Lenders will begin processing the application after receiving all the documents required.
 Intellichoice Finance can assist you in tracking down all the information and documents needed to process your loan as well as updates on the status of the application.
 It may take longer than the regular auto loan, but results will be available the soonest time possible.

 7. What do I do when my loan gets rejected?